abyala/advent-2018-clojure/docs/day17.md

 return to this cell later, push the cell below onto the tack by `cons`ing it onto the front of `drips-to-check`.
 * If the cell below the current drip is flowing water, then the current cell must be flowing water that falls onto flowing water.
 So just like the first condition, pop this cell using `rest` and move on.
-* If the cell is otherwise flowing on top of a stable surface, as previously described by `supports-running-water?`, then we need to examine the horizontal neighbors of this cell.
+* If the cell is otherwise flowing on top of a stable surface, as previously described by `stable?`, then we need to examine the horizontal neighbors of this cell.
 If all the neighbors on both sides continue to sit on running water until they run into clay, then all of those cells are going to hold resting water.
 If either direction hits an unstable cell before reaching a stable one, then the whole row becomes flowing water.
 Note that in one of my